Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the drop-down list *Language* in the left column.
+1. Click the *Language* drop-down list in the left column.
   All languages that are activated in the *PIM* module are displayed in the list.

   > [Info] For detailed information about activating a language in the *PIM* module, see [Configure the language settings](/PIM/Integration/04_ConfigureLanguages.md).

-2. Select the desired language in the drop-down list *Language* .
+2. Select the desired language in the *Language* drop-down list.
   The multi-language values in the columns change to the values in the selected language.
 All single language values remain unchanged.

   > [Info] If a product has no attribute value defined in the selected language, the value in the corresponding columns remains blank.